juned5252/quny-1/README.md

 ### Running The Tests

-Set up the app for testing by setting the environmental variables:
+For testing, set the following environmental variables:

   ```shell
   export NODE_ENV=test